developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ###Viewfinder Position Parameters

-On Symbol Technologies' scanners the scanner viewfinder window is not infinitely resizable, when setting ViewFinderX, ViewFinderY, ViewFinderWidth and ViewFinderHeight ensure you do not exceed the size of the screen and it is recommended to use the same aspect ratio as your device.
-For applications designed to handle screen rotation it is recommended to use a scan window whose longest side will fit within both the screen width and screen height.
-If your viewfinder position fails to be applied it is recommended you query your log file to see which parameter is causing trouble, or reposition the window away from the edges of the screen.
+On Zebra Technologies' scanners, the scanner viewfinder window is not infinitely resizable.
+When setting ViewFinderX, ViewFinderY, ViewFinderWidth and ViewFinderHeight, do not exceed the size of the screen.
+Zebra also recommends using the same aspect ratio as that of the device.
+For applications designed to handle screen rotation, longest side of the scan window should fit within both the screen width **_and_** screen height.
+If the viewfinder position fails to be applied, query the log file to see which parameter is causing trouble or reposition the window away from the edges of the screen.

 ###Scanning and Camera Interaction
 In some device configurations the scanner and camera share the same hardware.
 Where two modules share the same physical hardware they cannot be enabled simultaneously, in this circumstance once the scanner is enabled it must be disabled before the camera can be used, and vice versa.